FORTH-ICS-INSPIRE/artemis/README.md

 * Configuration file editable by the operator (directly or via the web interface), containing information about: prefixes, ASNs, monitors and ARTEMIS rules ("ASX originates prefix P and advertises it to ASY").
 * Support for both IPv4 and IPv6 prefixes.
+* Support for both mobile and desktop environments (UI).
 * Modularity/extensibility by design.

 ## System Architecture